Andrew Cantrill-Fenwick BA MPhil FRCO

 Andrew was educated at Reigate Grammar School, Barnard Castle School and Durham University, and studied the organ with Lady Susi Jeans, Peter Wright, James Lancelot and Gerre Hancock.
-Appointed Master of the Choristers at Grimsby Parish Church at the age of just 23, Andrew went on to hold similar positions at the Wellington Cathedral of St Paul, New Zealand, St Paul’s Cathedral, Buffalo, NY, USA, and Croydon Minster, London.
-At The Royal Hospital School, he is responsible for the iconic 4-manual Hill, Norman & Beard organ of 1933, accompanying the 80-voice chapel choir, and promoting recitals and an annual festival, the East of England Organ Day.
+Appointed Master of the Choristers at Grimsby Parish Church at the age of just 23, he went on to hold similar positions at the Wellington Cathedral of St Paul, New Zealand, St Paul’s Cathedral, Buffalo, NY, USA, and Croydon Minster, London.

 Andrew has considerable experience conducting symphonic choirs, and was Musical Director of the Orpheus Choir of Wellington 1999-2004.
 During his tenure, the choir sang regularly with the New Zealand Symphony Orchestra, and appeared with composer Howard Shore in a concert of music from The Lord of the Rings film trilogy.
-He currently directs the Phoenix Singers, Framlingham in three large-scale choral concerts each year.
-Recent engagements have included Stanford Songs of the Fleet at Snape Maltings, and a concert with Julian Lloyd Webber to celebrate the music of his father, William.
+Whilst living in Suffolk, he directed the Phoenix Singers, Framlingham in three large-scale choral concerts each year.
+Standout engagements included Stanford Songs of the Fleet at Snape Maltings, and a concert with Julian Lloyd Webber to celebrate the music of his father.

 As an organist, Andrew has broadcast on Concert FM (Radio NZ), NPR (USA) and BBC Radio 3.
 In New Zealand, he appeared regularly as a concerto soloist with the New Zealand Symphony Orchestra, including a live radio & TV broadcast for the 250th anniversary of the death of JS Bach.
 His recording of virtuoso French organ music from Wellington Cathedral ‘Fete’ was hailed as: “music to convert the stoniest of hearts to the cause of the French organ school, and Cantrill presents it all so fetchingly… he is a formidable musician, and his feeling for timbre and texture makes the CD just so inviting.”
 (NZ Herald).
-His recital career has taken him around the globe, with recent concerts including Bath Abbey; the Marktkirche, Wiesbaden; Liverpool Anglican Cathedral; Altenberg Cathedral; Santa Maria di Castello, Reggio Emilia; and St Paul’s Cathedral and Westminster Abbey, London.
-He featured in the BBC’s 2013 Britten Centenary Celebrations, and has appeared as soloist in the Edinburgh and Cheltenham Festivals.
+His recital career has taken him around the globe, with concerts including St Paul’s Cathedral; Westminster Abbey; Westminster Cathedral; Bath Abbey; the Marktkirche, Wiesbaden; Liverpool Anglican Cathedral; Altenberg Cathedral; Santa Maria di Castello, Reggio Emilia; St Aposteln, Cologne; St Michaelis, Hamburg; and a series of recitals in Denmark.
+He featured in the BBC’s Britten Centenary Celebrations, and has appeared as soloist in both the Edinburgh and Cheltenham Festivals.